vmotasilva/CalibraWeb/README_SECURITY.md

 4) Rotate secrets / credentials after purge:
    - If SECRET_KEY, admin passwords, API keys or other secrets were committed earlier, rotate them in your services immediately.

+6) How to generate a new Django SECRET_KEY locally
+   - You can use the provided helper script:

+     ```powershell
+     python scripts/generate_secret_key.py > .env
+     ```

+     Then set the environment variable in your deployment environment (Railway / Heroku / CI secrets) using the value from the generated file.

+7) Reset admin/passwords (recommended)
+   - If you had an exposed admin user (e.g. `admin` with a weak password), rotate/reset that user immediately.
+   - Example using Django management command to set a new password (interactive):

+     ```powershell
+     python manage.py changepassword <admin_username>
+     ```

+   - Or set a new password via an environment-driven script (careful to avoid writing secrets into git).

 5) Keep sensitive files out of repo going forward — use artifact storage or secure object storage (S3), or `django-storages` for uploaded files.

 If you want, I can perform safe removals of files here in the repo (git rm and commit), and add a history-cleaning script — tell me to proceed and I will continue with the next steps in the plan.